GChiocca/tech-challenge/README.md

 ## Challenge 2

-As I dont have easy access to an AWS instance and the hists included Azure documentation I am querying the Azure host meta data.
+As I dont have easy access to an AWS instance, and the hints included Azure documentation, I am querying the Azure host meta data.
 My example uses powershell and I have included some unit tests

 To return all data in json